Jul 11, 2025

 This course will consist of advanced counseling theories and advanced counseling skills and techniques with children and adolescents.
 The emphasis will be on a multidimensional view of interventions with children and adolescents, giving specific attention to developmental, cognitive, behavioral, educational, social, and environmental issues.

-Prerequisite COUN 26526 with a minimum grade of D- and COUN 26523 with a minimum grade of D-
+Prerequisite Courses: COUN 26526 with a minimum grade of D- and COUN 26523 with a minimum grade of D-

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

 • COUN 26608 - Diagnosis in Educational Setting